From to-Do List to Task Management Software

 Task Description or Notes

 The task description or notes contain additional information about the task.
-Continuing with the above example, the description to our example task from above could read:
+Continuing with the example from above, the description to this task could read:

 - use data from Google Analytics